Audit and Assurance

 Frequently Asked Questions – Audit Services

-- Can a DAFZA (Dubai Airport Free Zone) registered Company list in the stock exchanges in UAE?
+Can a DAFZA (Dubai Airport Free Zone) register the Company list in the stock exchanges in UAE?

-In the UAE, a DAFZ registered PLC may list its shares in any one of the following exchanges in UAE;
+In the UAE, a DAFZA-registered PLC may list its shares in any one of the following exchanges in UAE;

 - Nasdaq Dubai